 The Practicum is the culminating required course for the student who is preparing to enter a higher education administration-related role.
 Students will take theory to practice during practicum and gain supervised professional experience in their concentration.
 Students will complete 150 hours at an approved practicum site.
 This course includes a practicum seminar during which students will reflect on their practicum experiences and connect these to the virtual classroom learning they have had in their graduate program.
 Approval of practicum site and position are required before students can begin their compulsory 150 hours.
 The Practicum culminates with an E-Portfolio and/or Oral Presentation.
-This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
+(Prerequisite: Completion of all core courses plus at least half of a concentration of courses related to the program of study)